kristinemlarson/gnssrefl/docs/rinex2snr.md

 The snr options are mostly based on the need to remove the "direct" signal.
 This is not related to a specific site mask and that is why the most frequently used options (99 and 66) have a maximum elevation angle of 30 degrees.
-The azimuth-specific mask is decided later when you run **gnssir**.
+The azimuth-specific mask is decided later when you run <code>gnssir</code>.
 The SNR choices are:

 - 66 is elevation angles less than 30 degrees (**this is the default**)
 - 99 is elevation angles of 5-30 degrees